Yonggang Huang

 Yonggang Huang (黄永刚; born 1962) is the Jan and Marcia Achenbach Professor of Mechanical Engineering (50%), Civil and Environmental Engineering (50%), and Materials Science and Engineering (0%) at Northwestern University.

-Huang was elected a member of the National Academy of Engineering in 2017, a member of National Academy of Sciences and a fellow of American Academy of Arts and Sciences in 2020, and a foreign member of Royal Society, London in 2023 and a foreign member of Royal Academy of Engineering in 2025 for pioneering work on mechanics of stretchable electronics and mechanically guided, deterministic 3-D assembly.
-He is the 5th person in the world elected as a foreign (international) member of both Royal Society and Royal Academy of Engineering, and 4th in USA after Frances Arnold (Nobel Laurette), Steven Chu (Nobel Laurette) and Vincent Poor.
+Huang was elected a member of the National Academy of Engineering in 2017, a member of National Academy of Sciences and a fellow of American Academy of Arts and Sciences in 2020, and a foreign member of Royal Society, London in 2023 and a foreign member of Royal Academy of Engineering in 2025, and a Honorary Fellow of the European Academy of Sciences for pioneering work on mechanics of stretchable electronics and mechanically guided, deterministic 3-D assembly.
+He was the 5th person in the history elected as a foreign (international) member of both Royal Society and Royal Academy of Engineering [4th from USA, after Frances Arnold (Nobel Laurette), Steven Chu (Nobel Laurette) and Vincent Poor].
+He is ranked #1 worldwide in the 2026 Edition of Ranking of Best Scientists in the field of Mechanical and Aerospace Engineering by Research.com, 2026.

 Education and career

 Yonggang Huang received his BS degree in mechanics from Peking University in 1984.
 He moved to the United States to study engineering science in 1986, and earned his ScM and PhD degrees in engineering science (advisor: John W. Hutchinson) from Harvard University in 1987 and 1990, respectively.
 He stayed at Harvard as a post-doctoral fellow (advisors: Bernard Budiansky and James R. Rice) for one year, and joined the University of Arizona as an assistant professor in 1991.
 He moved to Michigan Technological University as an associate professor in 1995, and to University of Illinois at Urbana-Champaign (UIUC) in 1998.
 He was promoted to full professor in 2001, Grayce Wicall Gauthier Professor in 2003, and Shao Lee Soo Professor in 2004, at UIUC.
 He joined Northwestern University as the Joseph Cummings Professor in 2007, became the Walter P. Murphy Professor in 2015, and has been the Jan and Marcia Achenbach Professor of Mechanical Engineering since 2020.